flyteorg/flyteidl/README.md

 │   └── service.rst
 ```

-Each module in protos has a module in docs with same name.
+Each module in protos has a module in docs with the same name.
-For example: ``protos/flyteidl/core`` has same named doc structure placing it index and other documentation files in ``protos/docs/core``.
+For example: ``protos/flyteidl/core`` has a module ``protos/docs/core`` under the ``docs`` folder which has the corresponding index and documentation files.

 ## Generating Documentation